 - Veterinary Diagnostic Laboratory: Open for service, but closed to in-person visitors; samples may be left at the drop box

-- Veterinary Teaching Hospital: Open for emergency services; specialty services available only for medically necessary procedures
+- Veterinary Teaching Hospital: Open for specialty and emergency services.
+Read more.

 - Veterinary Medicine South Clinic: